About Cusco

 Tips for Dietary Restrictions or Food Allergies:

-- Many restaurants in Cusco offer vegetarian and gluten-free options, but it's always best to check with the staff regarding specific dietary needs.
+- Vegetarian/Vegan: Many restaurants offer plant-based options, but it's best to communicate your dietary needs clearly.

 Ceviche

-Fresh fish marinated in citrus juice, typically served with sweet potato and corn.
+Fresh fish marinated in citrus juices, typically served with onions, corn, and sweet potato.
 2....

 Lomo Saltado

-A stir-fry dish combining beef, onions, tomatoes, and French fries, often served with rice.
+A popular stir-fry dish combining beef, tomatoes, onions, and peppers, served with rice and fried potatoes.
 3....

 Budget-Friendly